AMI Primary (3-6) diploma course

 Communication in the Course

-MNW staff communicate with students via email, social networking (primarily Facebook), and via our internal website.
+MNW staff communicate with students via email, social networking (primarily Facebook), and online data storage systems.
 You will need access to a reliable email account, internet access, and familiarity with downloading and storing files.

 BOOKS AND MATERIALS